dhis2/training-docs/content/android/tg_trackerprogram.md

    ![](images/tracker/image7.png)

-2. In the Android app you need to select the organisation unit (in this case user has access only to one health facility so this will be auto-filled as CH Mahosot) and the reporting date or the Registration date (in this case Date first seen)
+2. In the Android app you need to select the organisation unit and the reporting date or the registration date (in this case Date first seen)

-3. Trainers can now demo the enrolment data page that has been configured: followed by the attributes - child section.(Briefly describe the sections)
+3. Next demo the enrolment data page that has been configured: followed by the attributes - child section.(Briefly describe the sections)

 4. Explain that you can capture child coordinates(In android app it will automatically capture the coordinates based on the location of the device when selecting the coordinate icon) But this will be talked in detail in future session.